-The dango all have the same sweet taste but the green one has a slightly different flavour to the others because it is made with a type of leaf called Yomogi.
-Unfortunately, I can’t find this anywhere in Australia, so I made the green one with matcha instead, which tasted really yummy.
-So if you don’t have Yomogi then you can use matcha too.
-I hope you enjoy this recipe!
+Dango all have the same sweet taste, but the green one has a slightly different flavour to the others because it is made with a type of leaf called Yomogi.
+On my last post, I said “Unfortunately, I can’t find this anywhere in Australia”, but I am happy to report that this time around I found some and am now cultivating it in my backyard.
+I still don’t have enough to make Mochi with it yet, so I made the green one with Matcha instead, which tasted really yummy.

-- 150 g Glutinous rice flour
+- 90 g Glutinous rice flour

-- 150 g Silken tofu
+- 90 g Silken tofu

-- 3 tbs white sugar
+- 2 tbs white sugar

-- 1 tsp Matcha powder
+- 1/4 tsp Matcha powder

-- A few drop of Pink colouring
+- A drop of Pink colouring

 Place the rice flour, silken tofu, and sugar in a large bowl and mix well until it forms a dough.